 9. There are TONS of Oahu Luaus (and they aren’t all equal)

-Sure, there are a bunch of Oahu luaus that ply tourists with watered down mai tais, recite corny jokes, and try to upsell you at every turn.
+Sure, there are a bunch of Oahu luaus that ply tourists with watered-down mai tais, recite corny jokes, and try to upsell you at every turn.
 But, there are some really cool ones too!

 Toa Luau is my favorite North Shore luau because it’s small and they incorporate a lot of Samoan food and traditions.
 Plus, it’s super kid-friendly.
 Find the best prices here or read my full Toa Luau review.

 Get my breakdown of the best Oahu luaus!